-In 2009, Iran's crackdown on the Green Movement uprising and its refusal to accept compromises to limit its nuclear program caused the Obama Administration to shift to a "two track" strategy: stronger economic pressure coupled with offers of negotiations that could produce sanctions relief.
-The sanctions imposed during 2010-2013 received broad international cooperation and caused economic difficulty in Iran, but the Administration also altered U.S. regulations to help Iranians circumvent their government's restrictions on internet usage.
+In 2009, Iran's crackdown on the Green Movement uprising and its refusal to accept compromises to limit its nuclear program contributed to an Administration shift to a "two track" strategy: stronger economic pressure coupled with offers of negotiations that could produce sanctions relief.
+The sanctions imposed during 2010-2013 received broad international cooperation and caused economic difficulty in Iran.
 In early 2013, the Administration began direct but unpublicized talks with Iranian officials in the Sultanate of Oman to probe Iran's willingness to reach a comprehensive nuclear accord.
-The Administration also repeatedly stated that a military option is "on the table."

-The election of Rouhani in June 2013 contributed to a U.S. shift to emphasizing diplomacy.
-President Obama, in his September 24, 2013 U.N.
-General Assembly speech, confirmed an exchange of letters with Rouhani stating U.S. willingness to resolve the nuclear issue peacefully and that the United States "[is] not seeking regime change."
+Apparently seeking to capitalize on the election of Rouhani in June 2013, President Obama's September 24, 2013, U.N.
+General Assembly speech confirmed an exchange of letters with Rouhani stating U.S. willingness to resolve the nuclear issue peacefully and that the United States "[is] not seeking regime change."
 The two presidents spoke by phone on September 27, 2013-the first direct U.S.-Iran presidential contact since Iran's revolution.